-As with a Help to Buy ISA, money withdrawn from a Lifetime ISA to buy your first home won't be paid to you - but directly to your solicitor/conveyancer.
+Money withdrawn from a Lifetime ISA to buy your first home won't be paid to you - we'll pay it directly to your solicitor/conveyancer.
 You can only use this money to buy your first home itself, and not for any additional costs such as solicitor fees, or furniture and fittings.